themefisher/timer-hugo/README.md

 Timer has been designed and built with a ‘user first’ approach; Timer offers a beautifully elegant, simple and well-spaced template that follows the principles of design.
 This flexible template uses fresh and clean design and allows to change it looks to your liking in one click.

+Timer Hugo is designed by Themefisher team and contributed by <a href="https://github.com/themefisher/timer-hugo/graphs/contributors" target="_blank">these Contributors</a> .

 ## Usage

 Create a new Hugo site by typing